-Mohamed Diawara‘s emergence as a rotation player has become a surprisingly impactful story for the Knicks, and his future with the team has suddenly become an off-season priority, Stefan Bondy writes for the New York Post.
+Mohamed Diawara‘s emergence as a rotation player has made his future with the Knicks an offseason priority, Stefan Bondy writes for the New York Post.

-Diawara, who has become an unexpectedly reliable shooter off the bench for New York, is on an expiring $1.3MM contract, which was largely signed last summer because it was the cheapest option for the Knicks to fill out their rotation with.
-However, he has become perhaps the Knicks’ best draft pick since they took Miles McBride in the second round of the 2021 draft, Bondy writes in a separate piece.
+Diawara, who has become an unexpectedly reliable shooter off the bench for New York, is on a one-year, $1.3MM contract that makes him eligible for restricted free agency this summer.
+Since the Knicks signed him to that one-year deal, he has become perhaps the team’s best draft pick since Miles McBride was selected in the second round of the 2021 draft, Bondy writes in a separate piece.

 “There’s just a lot of little things when you see Mo play that make you go, ‘Oh my gosh, wow,'” coach Mike Brown said.
 “And all those things, when you add them up to a possible opportunity, it gives you more confidence as a coaching staff to throw him out there and say, ‘OK, let’s see what’s going to happen.'”